Digestion: Carbohydrate digestion

 Sucrase is an enzyme that breaks down the disaccharide sucrose, commonly known as table sugar, cane sugar, or beet sugar.
 Sucrose digestion yields the sugars fructose and glucose which are readily absorbed by the small intestine.

 DNA and RNA digestion

-DNA and RNA are broken down into mononucleotides by the nucleases deoxyribonuclease and ribonuclease (DNase and RNase) from the pancreas.
+DNA and RNA are broken down into mononucleotides by the nucleases deoxyribonuclease (DNase), and ribonuclease (RNase) from the pancreas.

 Non-destructive digestion

 Some nutrients are complex molecules (for example vitamin B12) which would be destroyed if they were broken down into their functional groups.
 To digest vitamin B12 non-destructively, haptocorrin in saliva strongly binds and protects the B12 molecules from stomach acid as they enter the stomach and are cleaved from their protein complexes.

 After the B12-haptocorrin complexes pass from the stomach via the pylorus to the duodenum, pancreatic proteases cleave haptocorrin from the B12 molecules which rebind to intrinsic factor (IF).
 These B12-IF complexes travel to the ileum portion of the small intestine where cubilin receptors enable assimilation and circulation of B12-IF complexes in the blood.